theresemhana-glitch/AI-Emotion-Recognition-System/README.md

 # AI Emotion Recognition System

-An AI-based emotion recognition system that detects human emotions from images, videos, and webcam input using DeepFace and OpenCV.

 ## 📌 Project Overview

-This project uses Artificial Intelligence and Computer Vision to analyze facial expressions and recognize emotions in real time.

-The system can detect emotions such as:
+An AI-based emotion recognition system developed using Python, DeepFace, and OpenCV.
+The system analyzes facial expressions and identifies human emotions from images, videos, and webcam input.

+## 🎯 Objectives

+* Detect faces from visual input
+* Recognize human emotions using facial expressions
+* Provide real-time emotion detection
+* Display detected emotions with confidence scores

+## 😊 Emotions Detected

-- Happy
+* Happy
-- Sad
+* Sad
-- Angry
+* Angry
-- Surprise
+* Surprise
-- Neutral
+* Neutral

 ## 🛠️ Technologies Used

-- Python
+* Python
-- DeepFace
+* DeepFace
-- OpenCV
+* OpenCV
-- TensorFlow / Keras
+* TensorFlow / Keras
-- NumPy
+* NumPy
-- Matplotlib
+* Matplotlib
-- Google Colab
+* Google Colab

-## ⚙️ Features
+## ⚙️ Main Features

-- Emotion detection from images
-- Emotion detection from videos
+* Image-based emotion recognition
+* Video-based emotion recognition
-- Real-time webcam emotion detection
+* Real-time webcam emotion detection
-- Face detection and visualization
+* Face detection and visualization
-- Emotion labels with confidence scores
+* Emotion labels with confidence scores

 ## 📊 Evaluation

-The system was evaluated using a test set of 20 images.

-- 15 images were correctly classified
-- 5 images were incorrectly classified
-- Accuracy: **94.85**
+The emotion recognition system achieved an accuracy of **94.85%** based on the evaluation performed during the project.

+This result demonstrates the system's ability to recognize facial emotions effectively across the evaluated data.

+## ▶️ How to Use

+1. Open the `.ipynb` notebook in Google Colab.
+2. Install the required Python libraries.
+3. Run the notebook cells in order.
+4. Provide an image, video, or webcam input.
+5. The system detects the face and predicts the corresponding emotion.

 ## 🎓 Academic Project